bcgov/data-publication/pages/open_data_w.md

 Accepted signatures can be by signing and scanning the Open Data Assessment and Checklist or from an e-approval process the ministry has in place.

 ## REVIEW WITH THE MINISTRY GOVERNMENT COMMUNICAITON OFFICER
-We recommend working with your Government Communication Officer around the release of a dataset under the OGL-BC.
+We recommend working with your Government Communication Officer around the release of a dataset under the this licence.

 ## FINAL PUBLICATION
 A member of the DataBC Program will assist the publication of the metadata record and provide any feedback necessary.